liquidctl/liquidctl/docs/nvidia-guide.md

 [supported formats](../README.md#supported-color-specification-formats).

 The settings configured on the device are normally volatile, and are cleared whenever the graphics card looses power (ie. unplugged, not power off).
+FIXME

 It is possible to store them in non-volatile controller memory by passing `--non-volatile`.
 But as this memory has some unknown yet limited maximum